 *Note – Though the Max Seat count displays as 20 in this example, students cannot self schedule and the teacher would simply only schedule the # of students that is appropriate (3 or the school standard).
 On another Flex day the same teacher may then take up to 20 students.

-Once the course is set up, click ‘Save’, and you will see this course listed in the ‘Adjusted Courses’ box.
+Once the course is set up, click ‘Save’, and you will see this course listed in the ‘Adjusted Offerings’ box.
 Now it’s time to schedule students!

 *Please note: When you are creating courses for AI, be very careful when deleting them.
-When you delete an adjusted course in Enriching Students, it will remove any appointments that had been scheduled to that course, as well as the attendance record associated with the adjusted course.
+When you delete an adjusted offering in Enriching Students, it will remove any appointments that had been scheduled to that course, as well as the attendance record associated with the offering.
 Especially in schools using AI, historical data is important.
 So use caution when deleting, and to make sure that all teachers in your school understand this point as well, to avoid losing data.

 Schedule a Single Student for Accelerated Instruction

-To schedule one student into the Accelerated Instruction intervention course, a teacher would go to the Scheduling page in Enriching Students.
+To schedule one student into the Accelerated Instruction intervention course, a teacher would go to the Appointments page in Enriching Students®.

 To find the student they are looking for, the teacher can use the search bar to search for the student by using two or more characters in their name, or use the dropdown next to the search bar to sort by roster, such as Homeroom.

 A quick note — the date a teacher is selecting to schedule the student must coincide with the day the AI course is occurring.
-That is the day the teacher selected when setting up their AI adjusted course on the Course page.
-In this example the adjusted course was created for September 6th, so the student would be scheduled for that course on the Scheduling page for that same date.
+That is the day the teacher selected when setting up their AI adjusted course on the Adjusted Offerings page.
+In this example the adjusted offering was created for October 9th, so the student would be scheduled for that course on the Appointments page for that same date.

 Once the correct date is found, there are two ways to schedule the student.
-One way is to select the down arrow next to the ‘Schedule’ button, as you see in the image below.
-This will quickly schedule the student.
+One way is to select the ‘Create Appointment’ button, as you see in the image below.
+This will quickly schedule the student to the AI course.

-The next method, if a teacher wants to add more details to this student’s AI appointment, is to select the ‘Schedule’ button.
+The next method, if a teacher wants to add more details to this student’s AI appointment, is to select the ‘Create Appointment’ button, and choose Advanced Appointments.
 This will take the teacher to a more detailed scheduling page, like you see below.
 The teacher would select their department, which will be automatically selected when they load this page, and the AI course they created.

-They can add additional details, and also select the ‘Appt Locked’ checkbox, which will ‘lock’ the appointment, preventing other teachers from scheduling students into it.
+They can add additional details, create recurring appointments over a range of dates, and also select the ‘Appt Locked’ checkbox, which will ‘lock’ the appointment, preventing other teachers from scheduling students into it.
 After adding the appointment type, as well as the date or dates this will be occurring on, the teacher would select ‘Save.’

 *A note about appointment types: these can be setup by an individual school.
 Your school may consider creating custom appointment types that show the appointment is for AI, as well as a time period, for example AI (10 min).
 This will allow you to track AI minutes over time.
 Read about this process here.

-Now this appointment will display on the Scheduling page.
+Now this appointment will display on the Appointments page.
 The teacher could also select the email icon next to the students name to send them a copy of the schedule, as you can see circled in the image below.
 Not a fan of more emails?
-We recommend students log in to their Enriching Students account in a web browser to view their schedule, or they can log in and see it on the Enriching Students Student Mobile App on their phone.
+We recommend students log in to their Enriching Students® account in a web browser to view their schedule.

 Next up, how can you create and schedule a group of students?